 Some dental procedures can cause the teeth to become discolored.
-For instance, placement of silver amalgam fillings of other restorations can produce a grey/black hue in the teeth.
+For instance, the placement of silver amalgam fillings of other restorations can produce a grey/black hue in the teeth.
 Procedures such as a root canal is a dental procedure used to replace infected tooth pulp with an inert material.
 It causes deep tooth trauma and can damage or kill nerves inside the tooth.
 Root canal treatments also commonly cause grey or brown tooth discoloration.

 Further, previous dental restorations that are failing or have failed can cause yellow, green, black, brown, and grey stains on the teeth.

-Over the counter teeth whitening products are not typically effective for correcting discoloration in failed dental restorations.
+Over the counter teeth, whitening products are not typically effective for correcting discoloration in failed dental restorations.
 In such cases, a dentist may recommend professional whitening services and/or the application of new dental restorations.